 The other challenge was Dean’s time.
 We all know that running your own business uses about 140% of your available time.
 He was concerned that it would be too much effort and wanted to do a very basic website with a few pictures, contact form and not much more.

 The first step was to secure a domain name.
 Within a few minutes of looking, we discovered that winnipegplumbingheating(.ca) was the closest descriptive url available.
 Unfortunately, winnipegplumbers(.ca) was selling for $3500 USD at that time.

 Dean’s Plumbing had already done a logo a few years back, so we were off to the races.
 Knowing that the domain should become active as soon as possible in order to start getting Google to recognize it, we built a functioning, bare-bones site.
-It consisted of a front page, a plumbing page, a heating page, a contact page.
+The minimally viable site consisted of a front page, a plumbing page, a heating page, a contact page.

 Over the course of the next few months, our main focus was building up the blog (Learning Center).
-We also built out a few other minor service pages and added to the weight of the front page.
+We also built out a few other minor service pages and added weight to the home page.

 Within a few short weeks of going live, we appeared on page 12 of Google results for our main keywords.

-Just over a year later, we are proud to say that the website is averaging about two qualified leads a day, which is exactly what our client wanted.
+With the website going live in December of 2017, a year later the website was averaging about two qualified leads a day, which is exactly what our client wanted.

 Getting larger was not a major focus.
 Being consistently busy, without having ten phone calls a day, was the focus.
 So, getting to page 1 is something we have been directed not to do, albeit it being counter-intuitive.